cwendorf/BASE/ARISE/README.md

-# Basic Analytical Statistics with Excel
+# ARISE: Arelational and Relational Interval Statistics with Excel

-### ARISE: Arelational and Relational Interval Statistics with Excel
+A set of modules in Basic Analytic Statistics with Excel (BASE)

 ---